babyoblong/riverside-fork-repo/README.md

     - For listening to the ramblings of a madman.

 - My Kids
-    - Accepting the fact that Daddy had work to do and trying to keep the noise to a minimum.
+    - Accepting the fact that Daddy had work to do, and trying to keep the noise to a minimum.